Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Rn_yVlZsyOY.md

 ### Transcript

-> are vehicle concepts actually something that mods could provide i'm not sure i don't know what the current limitations are with the with what the modding folks have done, specifically around vehicles but yeah i mean i don't think i've i think i've seen people haven't modded vehicles in have they but who knows when we you know eventually do official mod support we'll see what happens
+> are vehicle concepts actually something that mods could provide I'm not sure I don't know what the current limitations are with the with what the modding folks have done, specifically around vehicles but yeah I mean I don't think I've I think I've seen people haven't modded vehicles in have they but who knows when we you know eventually do official mod support we'll see what happens